Looking at the Canon EOS 5D Mark IV for video? Here’s what to expect using our short Canon Mark IV tutorial

 Thanks to a headphone port you can also monitor audio while it’s being recorded, and you can use the touchscreen to adjust the volume being output to the headphones.
 Accurate audio monitoring is hugely important, and the EOS 5D Mark IV makes it pleasingly straightforward.

 The HDMI port around the camera’s side allows you to output footage at a range of frame rates, including 24p.
-You can also append time code to footage as this happens.
+You can also append the time code to the footage as this happens.